 The Regional Communities (RC) scenario has as its mission statement that self-reliance, environmental stewardship and equity are the keys to sustainable development, and local communities being the cornerstones of society.
-The price of oil increases from \$70/barrel in 2010 to \$90/barrel in 2020, and \$110/barrel in 2030, whereas the price of CO2 increases from € 25/ton CO2 in 2010 to € 37.5/ton CO2 in 2020, and € 50/ton CO2 in 2030.
+The price of oil increases from \$70/barrel in 2010 to \$90/barrel in 2020, and \$110/barrel in 2030, whereas the price of CO_2 increases from CO_2 in 2010 to CO_2 in 2020, and CO_2 in 2020, and CO_2 in 2030.
 The agricultural policy may vary from low to high governmental intervention.
 These conditions are favourable for the production of biomass, but competition for land with agriculture and nature conservation is stiff.
 Legislation on nature conservation and other sensitive areas is generally strict but varies per policy intervention variant.
 The overall increases in yields are expected to be more limited, compared to GE scenario because of lower technological development.